kiiros/screenlock/README.md

  - Hidden taskbar
  - Flat design, background of current wallpaper (if any)

 You can do anything with this project.
-To get source code, you need to decompile it itself.